F4b1-/YMFC-AL-Flight-Controller-improved/README.md

 # YMFC-AL-Flight-Controller-improved

+_Please note: You are solely responsible for your own safety.
+Code has not been tested extensively._

 The code extends the work of Joop Brokking (http://www.brokking.net/ymfc-al_main.html).
 This repository contains the flight controller of the arduino based self-leveling drone.

 Upgrades